cassgvp/WIN-Open-Neuroimaging-Community/docs/community/roadmap.md

 TBC

-### Milestone 10: Communication of open research outputs and access to resources by external researchers
+### Milestone 10: Communication of open research outputs and access to resources for external researchers

 #### Status
 Work in progresses